mikepierce/EngineeringCalc1/README.md

 for my ~16 week first-semester calculus course designed for an class of prospective engineers.
-Within each section are links to notes, video lectures, technology guides, demonstrations in Desmos, problem sets, and past exams.
+Within each section are links to notes, video lectures, technology guides, demonstrations, practice exercises, problem sets, and past midterm exams.
 Chapters enumerated with § refer to
 [*Calculus 9E* by Stewart](https://www.stewartcalculus.com).